eddyystop/mithril-components/components/datatable/readme.md

 * `url` {String} address of the webservice providing the data to be displayed.
 It is passed verbatim to `m.request` to perform a `GET` request.
 * `data` {Array} data to be displayed.
 If both `url` and `data` are provided, the second prevails.
 At least one must be given
-* `onclick` {function} listener for a click on a data cell.
+* `onCellClick` {function} listener for a click on a data cell.
 The function is called in the context (`this`) of the Datatable instance and will receive:
 	* `content` {Any} the content of the cell read from the data store, formatting, if any (not implemented yet) will not affect it.
 	* `row` {Object} row within the data store corresponding to the cell.
 	* `col` {Object} column definition for the column.
+* `recordId` {String} If present, it should be the name of the field within the record that serves as a primary id for the record.
+Each TR element in the data section of the table will have a `data-record-id` attribute set to the value of this key, otherwise, the rows will simply be numbered.

+A property getter/setter can be passed as a listener to the onCellClick event if only the cell contents is required, as the rest of the arguments would simply be ignored.

 View
 ----